-Imagine building your dream home, only to see it crumble to the ground because the correct foundations were not laid before building.
+Imagine watching your dream home crumble to the ground because of poor foundations.
 The result would be heartbreaking.
 Not to mention a huge financial loss.

 For this reason, we always look to suggest the correct CMS framework once we understand the full scope of the project.

-If for example, if we were looking to build an e-commerce website, we could explore options including:
+If for example, we were looking to build an e-commerce website, we could explore options including:

 - WordPress with WooCommerce